Cruz Azul Logo

 Cruz Azul Logo 2021

-The football club has returned to the dark blue color in its identity.
-In parallel, a new font was approved – almost the same for all inscriptions.
+The football club has returned to its dark blue identity.
+In parallel, a new font was approved, almost identical across all inscriptions.
 The letters are bold, smooth, and sans-serif.
 Nine stars are drawn on the rim surrounding a white field with a red square.
 The frame has an additional thin stroke.

 2022 – today